tuukkatoivonen/scrittabot/README.md

 * Some kind of monitoring UI (now it just spits debug information to console).

-* Context length considerations.
-Currently the input context will overflow after long enough discussion, this has to be fixed.
+* Improving intelligence, decreasing load.
+Now the models seems to do a lot of hazy and useless stuff.